-An overview of AEMO's methodology to calculate the MRLs is provided in the Electricity Statement Of Opportunities (ESOO).10 A more detailed description is provided in its 2006 MRL assessment.11 The Panel sought stakeholders' views on the methodology.
+An overview of AEMO's methodology to calculate the MRLs is provided in the Electricity Statement Of Opportunities (ESOO).^j A more detailed description is provided in its 2006 MRL assessment.^k The Panel sought stakeholders' views on the methodology.

-The Panel's draft recommendations are that AEMO:
+The Panel's final recommendations are that AEMO:

-- consider an extreme weather and a 90% POE maximum demand scenario in addition to the 10% and 50% POE maximum demand scenarios it currently considers; - considers developing the ability to use dynamic joint regional reserve requirements, where reserves can be shared between regions, as this would improve the quality of the information provided by medium-term PASA; and - continue to use the existing process of using MRLs in medium-term PASA as the primary method for assessing reliability in the medium-term, but use the EAAP to inform the medium-term PASA results, particularly when AEMO considers intervening using the RERT.
+- consider an extreme weather and a 90% probability of exceedance (POE) maximum demand scenario in addition to the 10% and 50% POE maximum demand scenarios it currently considers; - considers developing the ability to use dynamic joint regional reserve requirements, where reserves can be shared between regions, as this would improve the quality of the information provided by medium-term PASA; and - continues to use the existing process of using MRLs in medium-term PASA as the primary method for assessing reliability in the medium-term, but use the EAAP to inform the medium-term PASA results, particularly when AEMO considers intervening using the RERT.